 This tutorial will walk you through a very simple example, taking a mundane and poorly written welcome/login message and tailoring it ever so slightly to repeat visitors.
 Unlike the lightbox tutorial, with this content replacement tutorial we'll also set up some variants and an optimization strategy.
-Here's the original content and two variants we'll be building:
+Here are the original content and two variants we'll be building:

-For today's tutorial, we've gone into that area to set up an editable position on the login navigation welcome message for our fake site:
+For today's tutorial, we've gone into that area to set up an editable position on the login navigation welcome message for our fake site.